twentysecondproject/VATSIM-data/README.md

 # VATSIM-data

 To show user data with given CID.
-IT IS NOT FULLY FUNCTIONAL MEANING SOME CIDs MIGHT REURN AN ERROR, on the other side, vACC website developers if you have an online API I can integrate that inside to show more and more information about a user.
-Like if the home facility is x for example, if I have x's website API I can show certifications or stuff.
+You just need to have Python installed.
+Double Click on the data.py and follow the instructions.

+vACC/Division/Region website developers, if you have an online API to get more user data like certifications or other things (not personal like Email or Age).
+If you would like to share I would love that!

 At the moment implemented:

 ZHU ARTCC API (https://api.zhuartcc.org)
+Port Au Prince FIR API (https://)